PacoReinaCampo/MPSoC-DV/quality/tex/operation/chapters/chapter6.md

-# Release of Products and Services
+# RELEASE OF PRODUCTS AND SERVICES

 The organization must establish procedures for the release of products and services to ensure that they meet specified requirements before delivery to customers.
 This includes: